BlazeX9/AI-ML/README.md

 **Augmentation**: At this step, retrieved documents are combined with the user's query to form a new enriched prompt for the LLM<br><br>
 ![Project Logo](https://media.geeksforgeeks.org/wp-content/uploads/20250210190608027719/How-Rag-works.webp)

-**Hallucinations**: Traditional generative models can produce incorrect information.
-RAG reduces this risk by retrieving verified external data
+**Hallucinations**: Traditional generative models can produce incorrect or fabricated information.
+RAG reduces this risk by retrieving relevant and verified external data as context.
-**FAISS**: Facebook AI Similarity Search is a vector database developed by Meta.
-It stores vector embeddings and performs fast similarity searches.
+**FAISS**: Facebook AI Similarity Search is a library developed by Meta for storing and efficiently searching vector embeddings.
+It performs fast similarity searches to find vectors that are most similar to a given query.